JulienOrain/documentation/cobra-md/reliably_populate_gcp.md

 you will be prompted for Project ID and Resource types
 $ reliably graph populate gcp

-sepcify Porject ID to populate your network with resources from GCP
+specify Project ID to populate your network with resources from GCP
 $ reliably graph populate gcp --project abc-123

 populate your network with resources from GCP using select mode